yttrion/doomnvim/README.md

 # Introduction
 doomnvim is a vim-version of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework.
-It aims to add useful features to stock neovim
+It aims to add useful features to stock neovim and serves as my daily driver.

 ## NOTE